If you had one idea to assist in digital remote creativity, what would it be?

 With that in mind, we’ve brought together some of the world’s leaders in digital thinking and education to ask them: what’s your one big idea for the new world ahead of us?

-We’ve asked our digiratis to encapsulate their ideas in a Pecha Kucha pressie covering 5–7 mins on Thursday 25th June.
+I asked 12 leading worldwide creatives, our digiratis to encapsulate their ideas in a Pecha Kucha pressie covering 5–7 mins on Thursday 25th June.
 Following a number of speakers, we’ll have a disco for about 15 mins for questions, then move back to the Pechas.
 (Pecha Kuchas usually have twenty slides, talking for 20 secs each).

 This is in the inserted video of the event